Ashuu1102/Ashuu1102/README.md

 - 👋 Hi, I’m @Ashuu1102
-- 👀 I’m interested in software development
+- 👀 I’m interested in Frontend development
-- 🌱 I’m currently learning DSA
+- 🌱 My technical stack consist of HTML5,CSS,JavaScript,jQuery and React.
-- 💞️ I’m looking to collaborate on Software Development projects or backend projects
+- 💞️ I’m looking to collaborate on Frontend Development projects or backend projects
 - 📫 You can reach me here https://www.linkedin.com/in/ashutosh-sharma-7962b3200.
 This is my linkedin profile.